PGraphRAG-benchmark/PGraphRAG/README.md

-# general
+# Personalized Graph-Based Retrieval for LLMs Benchmark

+Personalized Graph-Based Retrieval for Large Language Models: https://arxiv.org/abs/2501.02157

+As large language models (LLMs) evolve, their ability to deliver personalized and contextaware responses offers transformative potential for improving user experiences.
+We propose Personalized Graph-based Retrieval-Augmented Generation (PGraphRAG), a framework and benchmark that leverages user-centric knowledge graphs to enrich personalization.
+By directly integrating structured user knowledge into the retrieval process and augmenting prompts with user-relevant context, PGraphRAG enhances contextual understanding and output quality.
+This benchmark is designed to evaluate personalized text generation tasks in real-world settings where user history is sparse or unavailable.

-The benchmark framework is divided into 3 parts; dataset construction, document ranking, and LLM generation.
-They are all standalone files that can be ran, but this repo has the constructed splits, and ranked files if you to go ahead in the pipeline.
-Refer to data/dataset_template.ipynb for an example how the data is made to ensure product, neighbor, and user size distribution.
-Refer to notebook/ranking.ipynb for how the files are ranked.
-This framework ISNT set up to run everything at once. master_generation.py was converted to CLI to run files but will require your own API key or endpoint.
+The benchmark framework is divided into three parts; dataset construction, document ranking, and LLM generation.
+They are all standalone files that can be executed, but this repo has the constructed splits, and ranked files if you to go ahead in the pipeline.
+Please refer to data/dataset_template.ipynb for an example how the data is made to ensure product, neighbor, and user size distribution.
+Please refer to notebook/ranking.ipynb for how the files are ranked.
+This framework is not set up to run everything at once. master_generation.py was converted to CLI to run files but will require your own API key or endpoint.

 # data
 Includes files to construct a dataset to a PGraph Framework